codeisland/codeisland.github.io/_drafts/2015-03-16-nicole-pollock.md

 This is a very big deal.
 Mayor Jorge Elorza's created a Chief Innovation Officer for the city of Providence and appointed Nicole Pollock to that position.
 Her brief is to work across departments advocating for and assisting in a transition toward more integrated information systems and smoother work flows.

 Not yet 60 days on the job, Nicole spent three hours with Code Island, speaking about the challenges and opportunities in her work.
-Co-captain Ryan Kelly framed the discussion by playing [this video from Gov.uk]() on Government as a Platform.
+Co-captain Ryan Kelly framed the discussion by playing [this video from Gov.uk](https://www.youtube.com/watch?v=ZzPU6Pdw05s) on Government as a Platform.

-: Ryan - ProvPlan
-: Shawn
-: Akisha
-: Christian
-: Jason Becker
-: Nicole Pollock (guest speaker)
-: Speck
-: Dan
-: Alex
-: James
-: Nelson
-: Marty
-: Ellen
-: Danny

-### Government as a Platform

-"GaaP is too "squishy" for avg gov emp.
-Everything is custom in their world.
-Narrative to show customization."

-"Usually not actually custom processes; most systems can do what you need."

-"Weather data as a platform: consistent over many decades."

-PVD Open Portal

-RI Budget Visualization

-[CKAN](http://ckan.org) vs Socrata (CKAN winning)

-Nicole Pollock

-Still lots of paper.
-Still lots of "who would want this data...for what?"
-Still lots of unregimented/undocumented processes.
-Most databases can't communicate with each other.

-Lots of contracts, but no central repository of contracts.
-Hard to capture the moment when many contracts come up at once.
-That's the opportunity to shift to a more unified platform.

-Only working on her own right now, so hard to have immediate impact.
-Meeting with department heads, learning about process, tools and issues.
-Working to determine meaningful metric and data to track them.

-Also focusing on lean process, which means studying and documenting process.
-In the end, this will make for better data sets.

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.
+Nicole spoke to a range of issues, and she had good ideas for moving forward.
+But that's the easy part, as she explained.
+This is a newly-created role with no staff and no authority within any of the client agencies she serves.
+So her first job is to learn about the agencies' specific pain-points and bottlenecks.

+One encouraging point she made was that her office is focused on workflows and documentation as well as information systems and data collection.
+Smoothing out workflows will make it easier to identify and collect the key data needed for metrics and other output.

+As those most likely to create that "other output," Code Islanders stand ready to help in any way they can.